vmware/vks-validated-solutions/VKS-Migrations/README.md

 ### Discover before migrating

-Record the workloads, namespaces, PVCs, volume modes, access modes, StorageClasses, CSI provisioners, Helm releases, security requirements, external dependencies and application-specific shutdown procedures.
+Record the workloads, namespaces, PVCs, volume modes, access modes, StorageClasses, CSI provisioners, Helm releases, security requirements, external dependencies, and application-specific shutdown procedures.

 ### Treat metadata and persistent data separately

 Kubernetes resources and persistent storage have different portability constraints.
 Do not blindly restore source PV and PVC objects into VKS.
-Use the selected storage workflow to prepare the destination volume, and restore or reconstruct the application around it.
+Use the selected storage workflow to prepare the destination volume, then restore or reconstruct the application around it.

 ### Quiesce for the final cutover

 A copied or preserved disk is not necessarily application-consistent.
-Use the application's supported shutdown, checkpoint or backup procedure before the final storage operation.
+Use the application's supported shutdown, checkpoint, or backup procedure before the final storage operation.

 ### Validate before removing the source